 The Subject field Common Name attribute of a STI-SCA STI intermediate certificate shall comply with the Common Name attribute requirements for SHAKEN intermediate certificate as defined in ATIS-1000080 [Ref 2], with the exception that it shall not include the text string "SHAKEN”, shall include the text string "Subordinate CA", and shall identify the SPC value in the TNAuthList extension (e.g., "CN=Subordinate CA intermediate cert 1234").

 Delegate intermediate and end entity certificates shall comply with the SHAKEN intermediate and end entity certificate requirements defined in ATIS-1000080 [Ref 2] with the following exceptions:

-A delegate certificate shall not contain a CRL Distribution Points extension,
+A delegate end-entity certificate shall not contain a CRL Distribution Points extension if the issued certificate is short-lived.

+A delegate certificate that is longer-lived should contain a CRL Distribution Points extension with a single DistributionPoint entry.
+The DistributionPoint entry shall contain a distributionPoint field identifying the HTTP URL reference to the file containing the CRL hosted by the STI-SCA.
+The delegate certificate shall include the Key Usage extension with a value of cRLSign (6).

 A delegate certificate shall contain either: 1) a TNAuthList identifying one or more single TNs, and/or one or more TN ranges authorized to the certificate holder (a “pass-by-value” TNAuthList), or 2) a URL referencing a retrieval location for such a TNAuthList (a “pass-by-reference” TNAuthList).
 For delegate intermediate certificates, the TNAuthList shall be included in a certificate extension by value as described below.
 For delegate end entity certificates, the TNAuthList can be either included in a certificate extension by value or referenced in the certificate by URL.